2020 NFL draft: Chargers pick QB Justin Herbert, LB Kenneth Murray in 1st round

 Former Oregon star quarterback Justin Herbert may be the new face of the franchise.
-He was selected by the Charged with the No. 6 pick.
+He was selected by the Chargers with the No. 6 pick.

 "I wouldn't say it's pressure.
 I would say it's an incredible opportunity," Herbert said.
 "It's a chance to do something special.
 I'm going to do everything I can to make the most of it.
 I want to be the guy they want me to be."